 This handled tote basket can be used as a purse or shopping bag.

-Weave a closed base, with twining and randing in the walls, and inserted handles.
+A closed base, twining, and randing in the walls, with inserted handles.

 Dimensions: 16-inch x 8-inch base.
-Opening expands out as you weave, dimensions will vary depending on weaving and desired outcome.
+Opening expands out as you weave; dimensions will vary depending on tension and desired outcome.

 Twill Storage Basket